gep13/gep13/input/blog/mmmm-chocolatey-goodness-at-aberdeen-developers.md

 # The Slides

-A full copy of the slides that were used on the day can be found attached to this post, and you can see a preview of them below:
+If you are interested in seeing the slides from the talk, you can find them displayed below, and also they are available as a download by clicking through to the slideshare site.

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/3YHCCwrBOo4uG" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/gep13/mmmm-chocolatey-goodness" title="Mmmm, chocolatey goodness!" target="_blank">Mmmm, chocolatey goodness!</a> </strong> from <strong><a target="_blank" href="//www.slideshare.net/gep13">Gary Park</a></strong> </div>

 # Feedback

 I would be very interested to hear any feedback for the presentation that was given.
 If you are willing to complete a short survey on the topic, you can find it [here](http://www.surveymonkey.com/s/MZWQP5T).

-[wpdm_file id=1]